 This is an essay on drawing, and the special kind of seeing associated with drawing (that I think is at the core of the techniques in Drawing on the Right side of the Brain and other texts) as a form of meditation.

 More importantly, it is instructive in drawing as a practice, an activity, something you do, rather than something you are trying to accomplish.
-It’s hard to understate what a dramatic difference in frame of mind this seemingly small shift can make.
+It’s hard to overstate what a dramatic difference in frame of mind this seemingly small shift can make.